rcmaehl/ptrun-automate/README.md

-# Automator for PowerToys Run
+# Automate for PowerToys Run

 Automation Integration Plugin for PowerToys Run.
 Simply invoke the command `AI` followed by a PowerAutomate Workflow Name or Workflow ID.
 AutoIt and AHK Integration are future planned features.